GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 Estimated Total Size (MB): 3796.16
 -----------------------------------
 ```
-* I explained the my network more clearly in this part of readme[model](https://github.com/GadirajuSanjayvarma/S15#model-architecture-input-100x100x3100x100x3-then-output-100x100x3100x100x3receptive-field-201x201-at-ending-layer-the-main-engine-behind-deep-learning)
+* I explained the my network more clearly in this part of readme[model](https://github.com/GadirajuSanjayvarma/S15#model-architecture-input-100x100x3100x100x3-then-output-100x100x3100x100x3receptive-field-205x20539x39-at-ending-layer-the-main-engine-behind-deep-learning)

 # How creative you have been while using data augmentation, and why did you pick those augmentations??
 * Data augumentation is used for greater more accuracy.So intially when we consider to increase the accuracy we need to increase the data exponentially.
 * But when we try to increase the data it is very difficult process so we will go with data augmentations which will try to increase the training accuracy.
-* So when we go with background image we will apply transformations  normalisation on foreground_background image,depth and mask image.
+* So when we go with background image we will apply transformations like normalisation(only) on foreground_background image and depth image.
-* So during mask there is a combination of 1 and 0 only.So we will not apply any transformations on it during mask so we will not change any values.
+* So during mask there is a combination of 1 and 0 only.***So we will not apply any transformations on it during mask so we will not change any values***.
 * A great explaination of transformations and data augumetation is explained in this [link](https://github.com/GadirajuSanjayvarma/S15#applying-transformations-to-datasets)

 # colab gives you less than 9-10 hours, then how did you manage creatively compute for days